Yoooi0/MultiFunPlayer/README.md

 * Supports [buttplug.io](https://buttplug.io), network TCP/UDP, namedpipes and serial output
 * Supports TCode v0.2 and TCode v0.3 devices
 * Auto detection and connection to any supported video player and output
-* Bind keyboard/mouse/gamepad input to almost any action (900+ available actions)
+* Bind keyboard/mouse/gamepad input to almost any customizable action (100+ available actions)
+* Seek and play/pause video from MultiFunPlayer
 * Supports multiple concurrent outputs
 * Real time script smoothing using pchip or makima interpolation
 * Auto-home feature which when video is paused moves axis to its default value after some delay